Step 1.

 Describe commands, events, and state of entities using Protobuf.

-// A command to create a new task.
+// Create a new task.

 message CreateTask {

-TaskId id = 1;
+TaskId id = 1; // assumed `required`

 string name = 2 [(required) = true];